Trinity International University: Approvals, accreditations and memberships

 Trinity International University is accredited by the Higher Learning Commission.
 The divinity school is also programmatically accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada (ATS).

 TIU's law school, located in Santa Ana, California, is accredited by the Committee of Bar Examiners (CBE) of the State Bar of California (CALBAR).
 The normative nationwide USDE- and CHEA-approved accreditor of law schools is the American Bar Association (ABA).
 Within the state of California, though, law schools are also accredited by CALBAR CBE, which is neither USDE- or CHEA-approved.
 Graduates of non-ABA accredited programs are not recognized outside of the state of California.
 TIU's Trinity Law School (Santa Ana campus only) is also included as part of TIU's regional accreditation by the USDE- and CHEA-approved NCA-HLC.

 Trinity International University is exempt from the need to be approved to operate in Illinois by the Illinois Board of Higher Education (IBHE), which lists it as a "private NFP (not-for-profit) institution".
 Its educational programs for K-12 teachers are approved by the Illinois State Board of Education (ISBE) so that TIU's graduates from said programs may obtain state-issued teaching credentials.
 TIU is, further, approved by the Illinois Student Assistance Commission (ISAC) (formerly the Illinois State Scholarship Commission (ISSC)) Monetary Award Program (MAP) so that TIU's students may receive Illinois educational grants and scholarships.

 Prior to 2003, TIU's athletic trainer program was accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP); however in 2003 the accreditation of such programs was taken over by the Joint Review Committee on Athletic Training (JRC-AT); and in 2006 JRC-AT became the Committee for Accreditation of Athletic Training Education (CAATE).
 TIU's undergraduate athletic training educational program claims CAATE accreditation on its website.

 TIU is also a member of the Council for Christian Colleges and Universities (CCCU), the Christian College Consortium (CCC), and the Christian Adult Higher Education Association (CAHEA).

 Athletics

 The Trinity International athletic teams were called the Trojans.
 Prior to the move to an all-online undergraduate academic format in 2023, the university was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Chicagoland Collegiate Athletic Conference (CCAC) for most of its sports from 1996–97 until its move after 2022–23; while its football program competed in the Mideast League of the Mid-States Football Association (MSFA).
 They were also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the North Central Region of the Division I level.

 Trinity International competed in nine intercollegiate varsity sports.
 Men's sports included baseball, basketball, football, soccer and volleyball.
 Women's sports included basketball, soccer, softball and volleyball.

-Accomplishments

 In 2022, women's volleyball claimed the NCCAA D1 National Championship, making the title a program first and last.